 While InterContinental has been continually selling real estate, owned properties, which are more sensitive to an economic downturn, still generate more than 30% of operating income.
 Read more

 Richard Solomons became CEO in 2011 after previously serving as CFO.
 Patrick Cescau, former group CEO of Unilever, serves as nonexecutive chairman of the board.
 We like that the CEO and chairman roles are split so as to ensure that an independent party Read more

-InterContinental is the largest franchiser, manager, and owner of hotels in the world, as measured by total rooms, with more than 4,500 hotels in more than 100 countries Read more
+InterContinental is the largest franchiser, manager, and owner of hotels in the world, as measured by total rooms, with more than 4,700 hotels in nearly 100 countries in Read more